 Bitter orange can cause sensitivity to the sun.
 Wear sunblock outside, especially if you are light-skinned.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Bitter orange is LIKELY SAFE during pregnancy when used in the amounts found in food.
-However, it is POSSIBLY UNSAFE when used in medicinal amounts.
-The effects of bitter orange on breast-feeding infants aren’t known.
+However, it is POSSIBLY UNSAFE when taken by mouth in medicinal amounts.
+The effects of bitter orange on breast-feeding infants aren't known.
 Stay on the safe side and avoid using bitter orange during pregnancy or breast-feeding.